Apple Cider Vinegar: A Holistic Remedy for Dogs

-The age-old home remedy of apple cider vinegar has all kinds of uses—both internal and external—for dogs.
+The age-old home remedy of apple cider vinegar has all kinds of uses for dogs — both internal and external.

 Those who are old enough remember when Dr. D.C.
 Jarvis of Vermont made apple cider vinegar a household word with his 1958 best seller, Folk Medicine.
 According to Jarvis, native Vermonters used cider vinegar to cure migraine headaches, arthritis, diabetes, obesity, indigestion, and a host of other ailments.

-• Makes one less attractive to biting insects
+7. Makes one less attractive to biting insects like fleas

-• Acts as a natural antibiotic by interrupting the development of infectious bacterial and viral diseases
+9. Acts as a natural antibiotic for dogs by interrupting the development of infectious bacterial and viral diseases

 Many orthodox veterinarians scoff at such claims because they have never been subjected to the rigors of double-blind, placebo-controlled clinical trials.
 Instead they are supported by personal experiences, testimonials, and other anecdotal evidence.